-Winner of the Illumination Book Awards 2015 Enduring Light Silver Medal for Christian Fiction, A Seed for the Harvest is an honest, touching, and sometimes humorous portrayal of the transforming power of faith in Jesus Christ.
-Within its pages lies a powerful and challenging story full of diverse, engaging characters whose lives are woven together through times of innocence, depravity, joy and heartbreak.
+Winner of the Illumination Book Awards 2015 Enduring Light Silver Medal for Christian Fiction, Greg's debut novel, A Seed for the Harvest, is an honest, touching, and sometimes humorous portrayal of the transforming power of faith in Jesus Christ.

 Copyright © Greg M. Dodd.
 All rights reserved.